Abelmekonn/result-summary/README-template.md

 Users should be able to:

-- Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- **Bonus**: Use the local JSON data to dynamically populate the content

 ### Screenshot